Credit towards a graduate degree does not transfer automatically. In general, however,

 on-line or from the Graduate School Academic Advisor at firstname.lastname@example.org.
 Only transcripts received directly from an issuing institution are considered official.

-Approved transfer credit may be accepted for not more than 12 semester hours of course
+Approved transfer credit may be accepted for less than one-third the number of semester

-one-third of the total number of hours required for the certificate will be accepted
+program, less than one-third of the total number of hours required for the certificate

 Credit will be transferred to apply toward a doctoral program upon approval of the